 I did not grow up with this dish.
 I figured it out a few years ago, leftover rice on the counter, Tom Yum paste in the fridge, an ordinary evening with twenty minutes and nothing decided about dinner.
 I looked at both of them and understood what I was looking at.
 That is the whole story.
 My mother taught me to cook.
 This is one of the things I taught myself.
 It has become the dish I reach for when the rice is already made, and the evening does not have much time in it.

-1-2Thai bird chilies (optional)sliced (adjust to taste)
+1-2Thai bird's eye chilies (optional)sliced (adjust to taste)

 1stalk lemongrassfinely chopped